EducationalVideoCenter/WAC/CONTRIBUTING.md

 ## How to report bugs

-Ask your contributors to stay on the lookout for can any potential issue that might cause problems for the project.
-These could be problems in code (if you’re creating software), content omissions or copy errors (if you’re creating a learning resource), or any issues with the functionality or design of your project.

-Most projects invite all contributors to report bugs, so "debugging" or fixing problems happens quickly and with the input of the community.
-Take a look at [Atom's example](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#reporting-bugs) for how to teach people to report bugs to your project.

-> Notice a mistake?
+Notice a mistake?
 Please file any bugs, requests, or questions in our issue tracker [LINK TO ISSUE TRACKER]!

 ## Communication channels

-Do you have a chat room or email list you use to discuss this project?
-List them all here!
-Provide clear contact info, and outline the process for getting in touch, for anyone with questions.
+Any questions or comments feel free to message us!

+Mary Grueser, EVC Director of Professional Development:  mgrueser@evc.org

+Emmanuel Garcia, EVC Senior Media Coach: emmanuelgarciab@gmail.com